iclr-blogposts/2024/_posts/2024-05-07-is-mappo-all-you-need.md

 ## Enviroment

 We use the StarCraft Multi-Agent Challenge (SMAC) <d-cite key="samvelyan2019starcraft"></d-cite> as our benchmark.
 SMAC uses the real-time strategy game StarCraft as its environment.
 In SMAC, each agent controls a unit in the game (e.g. marines, medics, zealots).
-The agents need to learn to work together as a team to defeat the enemy units, which are controlled by the built-in StarCraft AI, shown in the Figure (a):
+The agents need to learn to work together as a team to defeat the enemy units, which are controlled by the built-in StarCraft AI, as shown in Figure (a):

 <div class="center">
 {% include figure.html path="assets/img/2024-05-07-is-mappo-all-you-need/smac.jpg" class="img-fluid width1" %}